-A weighted jump rope is not necessary.
-However, a weighted jump rope, which either incorporates extra weight into the handles or the rope itself, can add some resistance and help you hit your cardio goals.
+However, a weighted jump rope, which either incorporates extra weight into the handles or the rope itself, can add some resistance for your upper body.

-Typically they weigh anywhere from 1/4 pound to 2 pounds—which may sound like nothing, but when you’re whipping it around for a while, that weight adds up.
+Typically they weigh anywhere from 1/4 pound to 2 pounds—which may sound like nothing, but when you’re jumping rope around for a while, that weight adds up.

 You can take a jump rope anywhere

-Jump ropes make them an excellent option for outdoor workouts at your favorite park.
+Jump ropes are an easy way and excellent option for outdoor workouts at your favorite park.
 Many city parks have pull-up bars and other outdoor exercise facilities.
 With a jump rope, you can get an awesome total body workout by combining your favorite exercises on the available equipment with one- to three-minute jump rope intervals.

 They are extremely portable, which makes them an excellent option when traveling.
-Most hotels provide guests with a basic workout room that features a few pieces of exercise equipment.
-If you pack a jump rope in your suitcase, regardless of the hotel fitness facility can provide you with space for a sweat-filled jump rope session.
+Most hotels have a basic workout room that features a few pieces of exercise equipment.
+If you pack a jump rope in your suitcase, regardless of the hotel gym, you can get a great workout with the added bonus of a sweat-filled jump rope session.

 HIIT workouts are great for all fitness levels.
 A jump rope HIIT workout allows you to adapt them as a beginner workout and increase the intensity of intervals if you are a more advanced jumper.